ilbertt/http-gateway-verifier/README.md

 -   `gateway_host` (string): the HTTP Gateway you want to obtain the attestation from.
 You can choose one from [SEV-SNP-enabled HTTP Gateways](https://github.com/dfinity/http-gateway-release/blob/main/attestation-guide.md#sev-snp-enabled-http-gateways).
 -   `report_data` (bytes, optional): The data you want to include in the report, in order to verify that the report is fresh.
 Must be 64 bytes long.
--   `release_hash` (string, optional): The GitHub release hash under which you have uploaded the release assets.
-See [Uploading Release Assets](#uploading-release-assets) for more details. _**Note**: the measurement verification using the release assets is not implemented yet._
+-   `release_hash` (string, optional): The GitHub release hash which corresponds to the path you have uploaded the release assets to.
+See [Uploading Release Assets](#uploading-release-assets) for more details.

 ### Uploading Release Assets